GauravDhuri/missingskill-learning/javascript/ES6.md

 }
 ```

-Also, unlike funcitons and variables, class cannot be hoisted.
+Also,<span class="highlight"> unlike funcitons and variables, class cannot be hoisted</span> .

 ### <span class="header3">Understanding Why Setters & Getters are used</span>